yoonki-kim/MMM-AssistantMk2/README.md

 # MMM-AssistantMk2
 ![](resources/AMk2_Big.png)

+## Installation, update & Guides
+Read the docs in [wiki](https://github.com/bugsounet/MMM-AssistantMk2/wiki)<br>

-## AMk2 v3.5 will coming soon...
+## AssistantMk2 v3.5

-## V3.5 will be a pure version of GoogleAssistant without any plugins.
+This module is a pure version of GoogleAssistant without any plugins.<br>
+If you don't need plugins or assistant for launching program<br>
+this module is yours !
 ---
 # **This project have moved to [MMM-GoogleAssistant](https://github.com/bugsounet/MMM-GoogleAssistant)**